NawafHA/Academic-Resume/content/home/experience.md

     date_start: '2021-05-06'
     date_end: '2021-07-06'
     description: |2-
+        Projects Include:

-  *Examined and analyzed the required performance of carbon fiber reinforced thermoplastics (CFRP) as a sustainable solution for high demand.
+        * Examined and analyzed the required performance of carbon fiber reinforced thermoplastics (CFRP) as a sustainable solution for high   demand.
-  *Liaised with industry professionals and graduate researchers to garner experience with developments of CFRP in the automobile industry.
+        * Liaised with industry professionals and graduate researchers to garner experience with developments of CFRP in the automobile industry.

 design:
   columns: '2'